 Long Loading Time

-All of the smartphone operating systems including iOS, Android, and even Windows have fixed a maximum limit for their application startup time.
+All of the smartphone operating systems including iOS, Android, and even Windows has fixed a maximum limit for their application startup time.
 For iOS, Apple has fixed a maximum time of 15 seconds, and if your applications don’t start within this time period, then it will be killed by the operating system.

-Even if your application takes less time for startup than the limit during local testing, certain factors like slower network connections, slower hardware, and other differences in the environment can affect the speed of your app during the review process.
+Even if your application takes less time for a startup than the limit during local testing, certain factors like slower network connections, slower hardware, and other differences in the environment can affect the speed of your app during the review process.

-So, we suggest you not to have blind faith on the iOS simulator alone, and make sure to test it on actual hardware.
+So according to Apple store submission guidelines, we suggest you not to have blind faith on the iOS simulator alone, and make sure to test it on actual hardware.
 Always remember, that your app’s load time is your first opportunity to impress the users.

 Linking to outside payment schemes

 Apple demands to sell all the digital content via its inbuilt iTunes-based in-app purchasing mechanism.
 This results in digital subscriptions and one-time purchase as well, so, if your application accepts other payment mechanisms for digital content, there is no way to prevent it from getting rejected.
 This is the only reason that users are not allowed to purchase new e-books in Kindle app.

 Notably, this rule is applicable even to the web pages linked from your application.
 The Dropbox was also rejected by the company because its login screen includes a link to buy additional space.